jrosell/language-learning-in-context/README.md

 - At this time, it only supports English and letters with diacritics like äöüáéíóúàèìòùâêß.
 - It’s not multilingual (yet).
 The settings assume you are learning German.
 - The text is not saved.
 Only your vocabulary and images are saved in your browser.
 It cannot (yet) be shared across multiple devices.
+- This app uses a consent manager to track only users who have agreed to analytics tracking (aka.
+Google Analytics).

 Let me know what you think.